QueueClassic/queue_classic-later/README.md

 First, follow the queue_classic setup directions.

+**NOTE for Ruby 1.8.7**: *You'll also need to install the `json` gem--but you really should upgrade to a newer version of ruby, it's no longer being maintained.*

 QC::Later has database setup to do, much like queue_classic itself.
 Use the same process suggested by the queue_classic directions to run `QC::Later::Setup.create` in a database migration or similar.